Advanced Liver Disease Evaluation in India

 What Are Liver Diseases?

-Over time, persistent liver injury may lead to fibrosis and cirrhosis, which impair normal liver function and can cause serious complications such as portal hypertension, fluid accumulation, bleeding disorders, and liver failure.
+Over time, persistent liver injury may lead to fibrosis and cirrhosis, which impair normal liver function and can cause serious complications such as portal hypertension, fluid accumulation, bleeding disorders, and acute liver failure.
 Early diagnosis and structured medical management are essential to slow disease progression and prevent complications.

 Key Functions of the Liver